-- A "series of communications" includes conference calls, emails, text messages shared among the majority of Board Members, or conversations among members in which the position of other Members are shared to the majority. - Technological devices may create a "virtual serial meeting" so be careful when using social media, e-mails, "IM", texts, chat rooms, blogs, etc. - Case held letter circulated for signature among a legislative body was a violation of the Brown Act.
+- A "series of communications" includes conference calls, emails, text messages, responses on internet based social media platforms, shared among the majority of the City Council, or conversations among members in which the position of other Members are shared to the majority. - Technological devices may create a "virtual serial meeting" so be mindful of the limitation imposed on the use of social media, e-mails, "IM", texts, chat rooms, blogs, etc. - Case held letter circulated for signature among a legislative body was a violation of the Brown Act.